dhellmann/pymotw/PyMOTW/cgitb/index.rst

 cgitb was originally designed for showing errors and debugging information in web applications.
 It was later updated to include plain-text output as well, but unfortunately wasn't renamed.
-This obscurity has led to it being under used.
+This obscurity has led to it being under used, but it is a valuable debugging tool in the standard library.

 Standard Traceback Dumps
 ========================